Matthew the Apostle: Veneration

 Matthew is recognized as a saint in the Roman Catholic, Eastern Orthodox, Lutheran and Anglican churches (see St. Matthew's Church).
 His tomb is located in the crypt of Salerno Cathedral in southern Italy.

-Roman Catholicism

-The Roman Catholic Church celebrates Matthew with a feast on September 21.

-Lutheranism

-The Evangelical Lutheran Church in America remembers Matthew with a feast on September 21.
-The Lutheran Church ─ Missouri Synod also remembers Matthew with a feast on September 21.

-Anglicanism

-The Anglican communion commemorates Matthew with a festival on September 21.

-Eastern Orthodox
+His feast day is celebrated by many western Christians on September 21, the usual date of the autumnal equinox, including in the Catholic Church, the Evangelical Lutheran Church in America, the Lutheran Church ─ Missouri Synod, and the Anglican communion The conflation of the solar points with feast days was common in early Christianity.

 Matthew is venerated as a saint in the Eastern Orthodox Church with the following feast days.